Bringing Natural Burial to the Seacoast

 Sources: Green Burial Council and hyperlinks

-What else is special about green burial?
+What else is special about natural burial?

 Sequesters 25lbs of carbon